-These are convincing passages, but unfortunately they are pockmarked with several problems.
-The authors of Matthew, Mark, Luke and John are unknown.The books are not original.
-According the Biblical scholar Bart Ehrman, they are “copies of copies of copies of copies” of ancient manuscripts already lost.
-The stories about Jesus are not written by his disciples or by Jesus himself but are "oral traditions", an euphemism for hearsay.
-And the dates of composition are between 40 to 100 years after Jesus’s death.
+I used to believed that these passages truly came from the mouth of Jesus, and recorded faithfully by his disciples.
+Unfortunately, scholars have established that their supposed authors -- Matthew, Mark, Luke and John -- are unknown.The books are not original.
+According to Biblical scholar Bart Ehrman, they are “copies of copies of copies of copies” of ancient manuscripts already lost.
+The stories about Jesus are not written by his disciples or by Jesus himself but are "oral traditions" -- an euphemism for hearsay.
+And the dates of composition of existing manuscripts are between 66 to 110 years after Jesus’s death.

 A long explanation is in gotquestions.org and Wikipedia.
 Gotquestions is conservative and believes the Bible is inerrant (without error).
 Despite this, it says, "The fact, however, remains that John 7:53—8:11 is not supported by the best manuscript evidence.
 Thus, there is serious doubt as to whether it should be included in the Bible.
 Many call for Bible publishers to remove these verses (along with Mark 16:9–20) from the main text and put them in footnotes."